godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 longer use the ``owner`` member to call methods on the Godot side of our object.
 A lot of the improvements are hidden under the hood.

-This example only deals with simple variables and simple methods.
+This example only deals with simple variables and methods.
 Especially once you start passing references to other objects or when you start calling methods that require more complex parameters, NativeScript 1.1 does start to show its benefits.